-I welcome you to the 2015-16 school year and sincerely hope your child(ren) and you have a great experience.
+I welcome you to the 2016-17 school year.
+I sincerely hope your family has a great experience.
 Please know your child’s safety is always of an utmost concern to all members of the Graham Local School District.
 It is with this understanding that I write this letter intending to explain the process by which Graham Local School officials come to a decision to delay or cancel school.

 School calamity days may be called for a variety of issues.
 As you know, snow, ice and fog are the most common in west central Ohio.
 A calamity day may also be called for an electrical outage, plumbing troubles or other facility issues.